0xh0russ/CTF-writeups/notes/uwuCTF_UT_ISSS/Networking - Secrets.md

 - so these are actually utf-8 encodings for the flag characters
 - I would not have guessed that, should think of this whenever I'm stuck in the future.
-- code found in the files.
+- code found in the files directory.

 ## Flag